-GDP Annual Growth Rate in Taiwan averaged 7.18 percent from 1962 until 2020, reaching an all time high of 17.26 percent in the third quarter of 1978 and a record low of -7.88 percent in the first quarter of 2009.
+GDP Annual Growth Rate in Taiwan averaged 7.17 percent from 1962 until 2020, reaching an all time high of 17.26 percent in the third quarter of 1978 and a record low of -7.88 percent in the first quarter of 2009.
 This page provides - Taiwan GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Taiwan GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.
+Taiwan GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

 GDP Annual Growth Rate in Taiwan is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Annual Growth Rate in Taiwan to stand at 3.40 in 12 months time.
 In the long-term, the Taiwan GDP Annual Growth Rate is projected to trend around 2.60 percent in 2022 and 2.00 percent in 2023, according to our econometric models.